Two medical students

 • Make sure that you have read the information below about Microsoft Teams.
 In advance of your interview, please make sure that you have downloaded the software and are able to use it.
 We will send some additional guidance on how to use it before the interviews, so please let us know if you have any specific queries that you think we should address as part of that information.

 • All applicants should complete the Supplementary Information Form.
 This is used to provide us with additional contextual information about your application and to determine who may be eligible for a contextually lowered offer.
-In light of the fact that we are unable to meet in person, the guidance about acceptable evidence has changed and can be viewed here: 2022-23 A100 Guidance for Evidence .
-In order to be eligible for a contextual offer, this evidence should be received before your interview date.
+For each criteria selected, you will receive an automatic email with further information regarding the evidence we require.

 On the Day

-Lancaster Medical School uses the multiple mini interviews (MMI) format for our interviews and have endeavoured to adapt our MMI stations to suit remote interviewing.
-The MMI will consist of two small circuits and a group work task which you will complete:
+Lancaster Medical School uses the multiple mini interviews (MMI) format for our interviews and have adapted our MMI stations to suit remote interviewing.

 At each station, your performance will be assessed against a set of clearly defined criteria, allowing the interviewer to assign you a score for that station.
-Interviewers are drawn from a pool of trained individuals and will include academic staff, clinicians, students, patients and public representatives.
-At the end, an overall score is calculated by adding up all the individual scores and offers will be made to those who score highest overall in the MMI.
+Interviewers are drawn from a pool of trained individuals and will include academic staff, clinicians, students, and patient and public representatives.
+At the end, an overall score for each applicant is calculated by adding up all their individual scores.
+Offers will be made to those who score highest overall in the MMI.

 Examples of MMI stations